CCSDSPy/ccsdspy/docs/user-guide/ccsds.rst

    * - Application process identifier or APID
      - 11
      - The APID provides a way to uniquely identify sending or receiving applications on a space vehicle.
-   * - Packet sequence control field
+   * - Packet sequence control field or packet name
      -
-     -
+     - For telemetry packets, the sequence field shall contain the Packet Sequence Count.
+For command packets, this field shall contain either the Packet Sequence Count or 14-bit Packet Name.
    * - Sequence flag
      - 2
-     - Set to '01' if the data is a continuation segment, set to '00' if it contains the first segment of data.
+     - Set to '11' if unsegment data, set to '01' if the data is a continuation segment, set to '00' if it contains the first segment, '10' if the last segment.
    * - Packet sequence count or packet name
      - 14
      - the sequential binary count of each packet for a specific APID.
 The purpose is to allow packets to be ordered.